Investing in shares through borrowing is a relatively fresh concept compared to the widely known lending practice for property investments.

 9. Is It Okay To Borrow Money For Investment?

-While a stock investment loan can hasten the growth of your investment portfolio, it can even amplify losses if the stock price moves against you.
+Yes and No. While a stock investment loan can accelerate the growth of your investment portfolio, it can even amplify losses if the stock price moves against you.
 This way, you can lose more than your invested capital.

-10. Can I Borrow Money To Buy Shares In Australia?
+10. Should You Borrow Money To Buy Shares In Australia?

 Other risks include: